johnrearden/strings_attached/README.md

     - Select Heroku Postgres, and click on Install Heroku Postgres.
     - Select a plan (default = Mini @ $5.00 a month, which I'm using), and select your app.
     - Return to Resources tab and click on the Heroku Postgres icon, then select the settings tab and click on Database Credentials.
 Copy the URI to your clipboard.
 Paste it to your env.py file using the key "DATABASE_URL".
 This will allow you to use the same database for development and production.
 5. Click the settings tab on the Dashboard, and click the button to Reveal Config Vars.
 Your database url should be populated here already.
-Add your Django secret key and your Cloudinary URL (see 1st section above) to the config variables.
+Add your Django secret key to the config variables, and set the PORT to 8000.
-Set the PORT to 8000.
-I also have a GOOGLE-API-KEY config variable to enable Social-Sign-In with Google.
 6. In your local repository, add a Procfile to the root directory of the project, containing the following line :<br /> `web: gunicorn strings-attached.wsgi`.
 7. Add the url of your Heroku project to the `ALLOWED_HOSTS` list in `settings.py`.
+8. Create 2 social apps, for Facebook and Google social signin, and add their respective API-keys and SECRETS to the database.
+Add your application details and callback urls to the respective Google and Facebook OAuth dashboards.
+9. Open a Stripe account, and add your STRIPE_PRIVATE_KEY and STRIPE_SECRET to the config vars.
+Set up a webhook to hit your webhook endpoint, and copy the STRIPE_WEBHOOK_SECRET to config vars as well.
+10. Create 3 products in the Products tab of the Stripe Developer console, to match the 3 subscription durations in the project, and add their respective API-keys to their corresponding Subscription instances in the database.
-8. Set DEBUG to False, and commit your changes and push to GitHub.
+11. Set DEBUG to False, and commit your changes and push to GitHub.
-9. In Heroku, navigate to the Settings Tab, and within this the Buildpacks section, and click on Add Buildpack.
+12. In Heroku, navigate to the Settings Tab, and within this the Buildpacks section, and click on Add Buildpack.
 Select the python buildpack, and save changes.
-10. On the Dashboard, select the Deploy tab, and under the Deployment Method heading, select the GitHub icon to connect your Heroku project to your GitHub repo.
+13. On the Dashboard, select the Deploy tab, and under the Deployment Method heading, select the GitHub icon to connect your Heroku project to your GitHub repo.
 Enter your repository name in the text input, and click Search, and then when your repo appears, click Connect.
-11. Under the Manual deploy section, click Deploy Branch.
+14. Under the Manual deploy section, click Deploy Branch.
 You should receive this message - 'Your app was successfully deployed".
 Click view to see the app running in the browser.

 ## Making a local clone
 1. Open a terminal/command prompt on your local machine.